-McMicken Hall was constructed in a Neo-Georgian style intended to align UC with other powerful American universities.
+McMicken Hall featured a Neo-Georgian style intended to align UC with other influential American universities.
 I can’t stress this enough, but the building was gorgeous and, I feel, much prettier than its replacement we use today.

-Serving as the heart of campus meant many duties were assigned to McMicken Hall.
+Serving as the heart of campus meant McMicken Hall had many duties.
 Among the first: Home of Bearcat basketball.

 The crummy basement of the old building was the first place the 'Cats called theirs, way back in the 1900-01 season.
 The first recorded game took place the following school year as UC knocked off Engineers—a non-collegiate team—with a 42-21 final at McMicken on December 12, 1901.

 It served as the home court of UC hoops for a decade and was a stage for some big wins over regional teams like Miami, Ohio State, and Kentucky.
-When Anthony Chez was hired as UC's coach in 1902, he thought the program had potential if it could get out of McMicken.
+When Anthony Chez became UC's coach in 1902, he thought the program had potential if it could get out of McMicken.
 He claimed the cramped basement was as good for basketball as "a felt mattress for an oyster bed."
-The playing surface was blocked by pillars and the low ceilings would rain dust and plaster upon the players when hit with a ball.
+Pillars blocked the playing surface, and the low ceilings rained dust and plaster upon the players when struck with a ball.